leonjza/leonjza.github.io/content/posts/2021-07-26-hackthebox-business-ctf-2021.markdown

 ...
 ```

-Knowing that, all we needed was to use the `poc.php` file from the previous post (with [phpggc](https://github.com/ambionics/phpggc) setup in the path as well), and viola:
+Knowing that, all we needed was to use the `poc.php` file from the previous post (with [phpggc](https://github.com/ambionics/phpggc) setup in the path as well), and voila:

 ```php
 <?php